artsy/eigen/HACKS.md

 This is an old restriction for an old hermes version.
 It's messing with our xcodeproj file for non-M1 macs, so we patch it out for now.
 That restriction is fixed and removed on RN 0.67.

-## react-native patch-package (stacktrace-parser part only).

-#### When can we remove this:

-When this is merged: https://github.com/facebook/react-native/pull/30345.

-#### Explanation/Context:

-For some reason CircleCI kept giving an error when running tests `TypeError: stacktraceParser.parse is not a function`.
-Once I moved the require higher up, things started working again.

 ## react-native-mapbox-gl/maps - postinstall script

 #### When can we remove this: